Please contact us if you cannot find an answer to your question.

 Tips

-© 2025 Mandelbrot Metal - All Rights Reserved.
+© 2025-2026 Mandelbrot Metal.
+All Rights Reserved.

 Mandelbrot Metal is a registered DBA (Doing Business As) of Michael Stebel Consulting, LLC, a Florida limited liability company.

-Trademarks: Apple, the Apple logo, iPhone, iPad, Mac, macOS, iOS, Xcode, Swift, and Metal are trademarks of Apple Inc.,
+Trademarks: Apple, the Apple logo, iPhone, iPad, Mac, macOS, iOS, Xcode, Swift, SwiftUI, and Metal are trademarks of Apple Inc.,

 registered in the U.S. and other countries.
 All other product names, logos, and brands are property of their respective owners.